prabhuroka/smartalarmapp/README.md

 # Smart Alarm App

 A Flutter-based alarm app with smart features like question-based dismissal and notification scheduling.

+This app uses API from opentdb.com to load questions from their server.

 ## Features
 - Set alarms with custom sounds